PuffinBlue/josharcher/content/blog/2013-07-19-why-thatcher-hated.md

 ## Thatcher – Why is she hated?

-A <a title="Aisling Creedon" href="http://uk.linkedin.com/pub/aisling-creedon/37/a11/368">good friend</a> of mine, <a title="Aisling" href="https://twitter.com/sayface">Aisling</a>, was gracious enough to respond to my Facebook request for information with a fantastic <a href="https://www.facebook.com/mike.harding.10/posts/10151595369993383">post by Mike Harding</a>, which list 42 reasons why people hated Thatcher.
+I can’t hope to cover all of the reasons people hate Thatcher.
+I couldn't even hope to cover all the reasons why people _don't_ hate her, and there are seemingly considerably fewer of those!

-I can’t hope to cover all of the points, and many are actually different aspects of the same thing, but these 10 reasons below go a long way to explaining the strength of feeling her legacy has left.
+What I can do though is highlight some of the main reasons why Thatcher was hated, so below I've selected the ten main reasons most often cited.
+These 10 reasons go a long way to explaining the strength of feeling her legacy has left.

 ### Jump to a reason…